Claude Web Search Citations Return 404 or Wrong Page

 Step 2: Search the quoted text on Google

 Paste the quoted text in double quotes into Google.
 The original source almost always appears on the first page.
-If the quote does not appear anywhere, the claim itself may be a hallucination.
+If the quote does not appear anywhere, the claim itself may be a hallucination, not just the link.
+For a paywalled hit, this often surfaces a free mirror or the original press release.

 Step 3: Use a cache or archive

-Step 5: Check if web search was actually on
+Step 5: Confirm web search was actually on

 Step 6: Cross-check with a different tool